HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 This method reads bytes of the specified length from `$stream` and converts them to a sequence of bytes to return.

-**abnormal**
+**Exception**

 - `MemoryFailure`: Memory allocation failed; exception cannot be ignored.
 - `ArgumentMissed`: missing required argument; exception can be ignored, silent evaluation returns empty byte sequence.
 - `WrongDataType`: Incorrect parameter type; exception can be ignored, empty byte sequence is returned on silent evaluation.
 - `InvalidValue`: invalid data was passed in; exceptions can be ignored, and an empty byte sequence is returned when evaluated silently.
-- `NotDesiredEntity`: Indicates that an unexpected entity was passed (the target may be a directory), and silently evaluates to an empty byte sequence.
+- `NotDesiredEntity`: Indicate that an unexpected entity was passed (the target may be a directory), and silently evaluates to an empty byte sequence.
 - `BrokenPipe`: The other end of the pipe or socket is closed; exceptions can be ignored, and silent evaluation returns an empty byte sequence.
-- `AccessDenied`: the owner of the current walker does not have permission to write data; the exception can be ignored, and an empty byte sequence is returned when evaluated silently.
+- `AccessDenied`: The owner of the current walker does not have permission to write data; the exception can be ignored, and an empty byte sequence is returned when evaluated silently.
 - `IOFailure`: Input-output error; exceptions can be ignored, and silent evaluation returns an empty sequence of bytes.

-**example**
+**Example**

 Assumed file content (12 bytes total):